 Cherokee continues in two- and four-door styling, and the latter is far more popular.
 The two-door comes in a Sport price level, and the four-door comes in Sport and Limited price levels.
 Both body styles are 167 inches long, 14 inches shorter than the Grand Cherokee.

-Cherokee holds five people, though the rear seat is cramped compared to some rivals' and the narrow rear doors can be tight for adults to negotiate.
-The spare tire is mounted upright in the cargo area, eating up some luggage space.
-An outside tire carrier is available from Jeep dealers, but then there is the theft potential.
+Cherokee holds five people, though the rear seat is cramped compared to some rivals, and the narrow rear doors can be tight for adults to negotiate.
+The spare tire is mounted upright in the cargo area, eating up some storage space.
+An outside tire carrier is available from Jeep dealers.

 Under the Hood

-An inline 2.5-liter four-cylinder with 125 horsepower remains the base engine, and an inline 4.0-liter six-cylinder with 190 horsepower is optional.
-Cherokee comes with 2WD, part-time 4WD (slippery surfaces only) or full-time 4WD (can be used on smooth, dry pavement).
+The 2.5-liter four-cylinder that had been the base engine is gone.
+A 4.0-liter inline-six-cylinder with 190 horsepower is now the only choice.
+Cherokee comes with two-wheel drive, part-time four-wheel drive (for slippery surfaces only) or full-time 4WD that can be used on smooth, dry pavement.

 People Who Viewed this Car Also Viewed

 Select up to three models to compare with the 2001 Jeep Cherokee.